 - Click Check for updates.
 It’ll automatically download and install all the available updates.
 This process might take up to an hour depending on your Internet speed.

-Overclocking might interfere with the potential of your hardware.
+Low-end PC tends to get hot in long gaming sessions so keeping tabs on PC temperature is a good idea.
+Another factor is overclocking which can also interfere with the potential of your hardware.
 Many gamers reported that they enjoy their game by turning off overclocking.

 If Varolant still crashing after you stopped overclocking, then take a look at the next fix below.